siyul-park/uniflow/docs/key_concepts.md

 ```

 - `id`: A unique identifier in UUID format.
 UUID V7 is recommended.
-- `kind`: Specifies the type of node.
-This example is a `listener`.
+- `kind`: Specifies the type of the node.
 Additional fields may vary based on the node type.
-- `namespace`: The namespace to which the node belongs; the default is `default`.
+- `namespace`: Specifies the namespace to which the node belongs, defaulting to `default`.
-- `name`: The name of the node, which must be unique within the namespace.
+- `name`: Specifies the name of the node, which must be unique within the same namespace.
-- `annotations`: Additional metadata about the node, including user-defined key-value pairs like description and version.
+- `annotations`: Additional metadata for the node, including user-defined key-value pairs such as description and version.
 - `protocol`: Specifies the protocol used by the listener.
-This field is required for `listener` nodes.
+This is an additional required field for nodes of the `listener` type.
 - `port`: Specifies the port used by the listener.
-This field is required for `listener` nodes.
+This is an additional required field for nodes of the `listener` type.
-- `ports`: Defines the connection scheme of ports. `out` defines an output port named `proxy`, which connects to the `in` port of another node.
+- `ports`: Defines how the ports are connected. `out` defines an output port named `proxy`, which connects to the `in` port of another node.
-- `env`: Specifies environment variables needed by the node.
-Here, `PORT` is dynamically set from a secret.
+- `env`: Specifies the environment variables required by the node.
+In this case, `PORT` is dynamically set from a secret.

 ## Secret

-A secret securely stores sensitive information needed by nodes, such as passwords and API keys.
+A secret securely store sensitive information needed by nodes, such as passwords and API keys.

 ```yaml
 id: 01908c74-8b22-7cbf-a475-6b6bc871b01b